Winner: 2014’s Blog of the Year #9

-I’m speaking in generalities here but most men will only listen to the “problem” up until they feel like they understand it and then they do one of two things: in the first they’ll conclude that from their perspective you are wrong and then they’ll think they can debate you out of your feelings.
-They might actually have some success at that if they were leading you in a good direction, but to be successful at that they would have to listen and since not-listening is why we’re here….
+I’m speaking in generalities here, but most men will only listen to the ‘problem’ up until they feel like they understand it.
+Then they do one of two things: in the first instance they’ll conclude that from their perspective you are wrong, and then they’ll think they can debate you out of your feelings.

 It gets to the point where many women’s views are routinely dismissed to the point where the women are passengers in a relationship bus driven by their partner.
 His passengers might suggest another route, but he won’t take those suggestions seriously simply because—from his perspective—he’s the driver and he’s on a route.
 Where to go is obvious and logical from his perspective.
 That’s why he’s so dismissive of your views.
 He earnestly doesn’t see them as valid when applied against his logic.

 The only part he’s forgetting is that there’s also a logic to your psyche.
-That his views aren’t right–they’re just his.
+That his views aren’t right—they’re just his.
 He’s not aware that we’re all psycho-logical beings with our own set of perspectives, values and insights, so he’s not taking your values into proper account.
 He’ll believe in an external, objective reality as though you can share one.

 I heard an interview years ago with four Olympic level coaches who also worked in professional sports leagues.
-All had coached men and women at the highest levels.
+All had coached both men and women at the highest levels.
 Two of the coaches were women and two were men.
-What all four agreed on was that there exists a key difference in male and female dressing rooms.
+What all four agreed on was that there is a key difference between male and female dressing rooms.

 All of them agreed that for a woman to call another woman out in the dressing room would almost certainly undo the entire team.
-It would create so many hurt feelings, so much politics, and worse it would create “sides” to the issue which would then mean a portion of the team would be actively working against their own team.
+It would create so many hurt feelings, so much politics, and worse it would create “sides” to the issue which would then mean a portion of the team would be actively working against another portion of the same team.

 I wish I had better news for you, but how this usually goes is that you quietly build up resentment-arguments in your head until you start actually imagining yourself being with the guy at work instead.
-Even if he would end up doing the same male thing, he would at least initially appear better because when he’s courting he needs to listen so he can learn what to do.
-Once he feels he’s sure of what to do, that’s when things turn bad.
+In the end my may very would end up doing the same male thing, but he would at least initially appear better because, when he’s courting, he needs to listen so he can learn what to do.
+Once he feels he’s sure of what to do, that’s when things turn.

 If the man can grasp this subtle difference in perspectives then many are actually quite quick and responsive because they really do love their wives.
 But he can’t get yelled or cried into that state.
 Men largely work with logic, so you need a way to communicate the idea so that he can appreciate its value to him personally.